 Founded by associate professor of communication and journalism Ellen Mahaffy and associate professor of sociology Pam Forman, the Eau Queer Film Festival stands out in a dwindling group of university queer film festivals remaining in the United States.
 Within the University of Wisconsin system, Madison, Steven’s Point, and Milwaukee also have queer film festivals.
 Other festivals include the University of Oregon, Indiana University of Pennsylvania, Syracuse University, and the University of Louisville.

 While Forman and Mahaffy are its creators, the content of Eau Queer is student-driven; students produce the festival from the initial stages of screening films at Frameline in San Francisco to negotiating fees with distributors, and engineering a publicity campaign.
 Students learn valuable skills in film criticism, event planning and public relations, and use the power of cinema to build bridges between the UWEC campus and larger Eau Claire queer communities.

-The Women’s and LGBTQ Resource Center is the new home of the film festival.
-After running through the Women’s Studies Program for six years, we added a third Executive Director, Christopher Jorgenson, who brings to us a wealth of experience in event planning and working with the Eau Claire campus and broader LGBTQ communities.
+The Gender & Sexuality Resource Center is the new home of the film festival.
+After running through the Women’s Studies Program for six years, we added a third Executive Director, Christopher Jorgenson, who brings to us a wealth of experience in event planning and working with the Eau Claire campus and broader LGBTQIA+ communities.

 We are entering a three-year grant cycle through the Blugold Commitment Differential Tuition awards, meaning we have exciting plans for the future!
 We look forward to screening queer cinema that pushes boundaries, addresses power and privilege, and unites our community!

 OUR 9th ANNUAL FESTIVAL

 We are pleased to present our 8th annual Eau Queer Film Festival (EQFF)!
 This year's theme, becoming, reflects an awareness of transformation and change that is constant in our lives.
 These films recognize how we are shaped by our experiences and surrounding communities, and the important role these spaces play in fostering our identities.
 We continue to bring films that challenge gender binaries, heteronormativity, and the status quo.